March 10, 2010

 We are pleased to announce the winners of the Third Annual Dogs of Valor Awards.
 Our panel of celebrity judges, including Kristin Bell, Sally Pressman, and Jay Kopelman, chose the Third Annual Valor Dog of the Year and Runners Up.
 You chose the People's Hero winner!

 Scroll through the image slider to see this year's winning dogs.
-Visit the Hall of Heroes to meet other past Dogs of Valor winners.
+Visit the Hall of Fame to meet other past Dogs of Valor winners.

 Valor Dog of the Year